-We are looking for a new team member to focus on digital designs, digital signal processing, on FPGAs and embedded SoCs, for a variety of research and development projects with our quantum networking devices.
+We are looking for a new recently-graduated SW or digital logic engineer to focus on digital design and digital signal processing on FPGAs for a variety of research and development projects with our quantum networking devices.
 Your role entails designing, building, testing, and documenting such systems, while keeping alignment with other scientists and engineers on the team.
-You’ll be one of the core digital design engineers, a real hands-on coder, working on the core development of the FPGAs and SoCs.
+You’ll be one of the core digital design engineers, a real hands-on coder, working on the core development of the FPGAs.

 You are passionate about advancing quantum and networking technologies and want to contribute to new ground-breaking tech.
 Familiarity with quantum is not required (we’ll teach you that), but you do work independently, are a pro-active, hands-on person, and you can easily adapt to rapidly changing priorities.
 Above all, you’re a team player, and excited to work in a mixed team of hardware engineers, software engineers, and scientists.

 You are someone who has recently graduated (or will graduate in the next few months), and has:

 - A master’s degree in engineering, electronics, computer science, or comparable.

 - Strong programming skills in a low level language like C, C++, or Rust.

 - Added value if you have experience in Linux, VHDL, Verilog